Written and directed by Daniel Kwan and Daniel Scheinert

 And here I am, having barely touched on the film itself.
 The story is actually fairly straightforward: Evelyn is an immigrant to the United States, her lot in life having been determined when she went against her father (James Hong) to marry her sweetheart Waymond Wang (the great child actor, Ke Huy Quan, of Temple of Doom, Goonies, and almost nothing else till now, though he's had a respectable behind-the-camera career).
 Evelyn's lot, anyway, turned out to be grindingly mediocre and grimly stereotypical, with the Wangs running a crappy laundromat business and raising their daughter Joy (Stephanie Hsu), who has, sometime in the past couple of years, both dropped out of college and come out as a lesbian, each fact being roughly equal in its capacity to disappoint Evelyn.
 All the while, Waymond's happy-faced blitheness has worn extremely thin for Evelyn, and whatever charm she must at one point have perceived in his playful personality has vanished for her.
 Presently, she's faced with two twin crises: the first being a stateside visit from her father, whom she defied once and, it seems, never again; even more critically, she's being audited by a seemingly mean-spirited IRS agent (Jamie Lee Curtis), whom Evelyn claims must have it out for her, though the truth is Evelyn cheats like mad on her taxes.
 By accidental revelation, it even becomes a triple crisis, when she happens across the divorce papers Waymond has been waiting to give her.
 So our heroine is a tax evading bigot, who is unimaginably miserable—or, perhaps more aptly, her misery is great but all-too-easily imagined—and while she takes that misery out on other people, her life is only set to get even worse.

 Into the midst of her meeting with the IRS, however, arrives another Waymond, overriding her husband's consciousness from another universe.
-He's here seeking the Evelyn that may be (I forget) referred to explicitly as "the one," that is, the version of herself "closest" in quantum mechanical terms to every other Evelyn in the multiverse, and therefore best able to use the technology that his Evelyn, now deceased, invented years ago to access the minds and memories of other quantum versions of yourself.
+He's here seeking the Evelyn that may be (I forget) referred to explicitly as "the one," that is, the version of herself "closest" in quantum mechanical terms to every other Evelyn in the multiverse, and therefore best able to use the technology that his Evelyn, now deceased, invented years ago to access the minds and memories of other quantum versions of herself.
 He enlists Evelyn in a desperate bid to turn around a multiversal war that has currently reached its decisive stage, against the shadowy being that killed his Evelyn and managed to access a certain brand of omnipotence by learning how to manifest the infinite possibilities of the multiverse into any chosen reality.
 And Evelyn takes on this challenge, rather reluctantly, when the agents of this entity arrive to remove the potential threat she represents.

 The identity of this creature, the Jobu Tupaki, is very easily guessed—so easily that Kwan & Scheinert don't actually hide it for very long.
 Then again, I did, personally, guess wrong: I thought the Jobu Tupaki would be the "Alpha Universe's" scientist Evelyn.
 But it's not Evelyn, and that leaves Joy, so on one level what Everything Everywhere turns out to be is a metaphor for generational conflict and generational trauma in immigrant (or conservative, or any) families.
-This is its dullest level, and it still does it better than any other adventure film-friendly generational metaphor I've seen lately, coming at sociological concepts like sociological concepts are not the only things characters and narratives require to thrive, something we used to take for granted and is today a tiny movie miracle.
+This is its dullest level, and it still does it better than any other adventure film-friendly generational metaphor I've seen lately, coming at sociological concepts like sociological concepts are not the only things characters and narratives and humans require to thrive, something we used to take for granted and is today a tiny movie miracle.

 Instead it takes the existence of its multiverse very seriously, after its fashion (and we'll get there), and builds its story on that basis, grappling hard with the depressive nihilism at the core of its philosophy, and its insight that a world of endless possibilities is even more drearily fatalistic than a deterministic universe where there's only one, and you can square free will with the notion that if it's determined, at least it's your will that determined it.
 Evelyn could perhaps find some comfort in the latter idea, with her personality hollowed out by what looks like a good decade of uninterrupted languish—preceded by a few more decades' worth of hope eroding with age—but now she's confronted with the fact that the key decision of her life not only actually did ruin it, but she didn't even choose it: the worst version of herself is only the obligatory outcome of physical law.
 She occupies the bodies and minds of all the countless Evelyns who've lived better, and I love the implication that it is our Evelyn who makes their existence possible, suffering on behalf of an infinity of Evelyns who were lucky not to be her.
 Joy—Jobu Tupaki, anyway—is simply further along, having processed the meaninglessness of this multifaceted existence where nothing matters, an ascended god who has discovered that when you can do anything and know everything, all that's left afterward is unbearable boredom and encroaching madness.